dyo/dyo/README.md

 // and the third argument '/user/sultan' specifies
 // an initial route address to navigate to
 // initially.
 The last two arguments are optional.
+// you can also pass a function that retuns an object of routes.
 ```

 You can then assign this route to a variable and use it to navigate across views